About Auf geht's! - FAQ

 Our second-year program Weiter geht's! makes the articulation issue even easier.
 Weiter geht's! offers a 2–semester sequence for second year with a focus on structures necessary to achieve intermediate-mid and intermediate-high levels of proficiency.
 Weiter geht's! systematically moves to working with longer, authentic texts in order to prepare students for successful experiences in other content-based courses in their third year of German study.

-Contact our college liaison, Marc Periou, at email@example.com if you have more questions about AG! or would like to receive a desk copy of the student workbook/CD-ROM.
+To get more information, request a desk copy of the student workbook/CD-ROM, or to adopt Auf geht's!, please contact Lee Forester at email@example.com.
 (For technical support questions, see our Support section of this website.)

 Auf geht's! allows you to teach the German language as inseparable from the cultures of German-speaking countries and thereby to continue the development of your students as global citizens.